maresb/simple-ghcr-example/README.md

 The following suggestions are beyond the scope of this simple demonstration:

 * Add other build triggers besides "workflow dispatch" by modifying the `on` section.
+* Customize the name of the image.
+(Currently it's the repo name with `-image` as a suffix.)
 * Generate tags and other metadata with [docker/metadata-action](https://github.com/docker/metadata-action)
 * Enable caching of build layers.
 * Set up QEMU if you want to build images for other architectures.